-Module Code ACU 1112 Title English Language - I

-Credits 2 Hours Lectures 15
+Module Code ACU 1112 Title English Language - I Credits 2 Hours Lectures Laboratory 15 30

-Laboratory 30

-Learning Objectiv es:

-" The students sh English. ould be able to gain necessary skill to read, under rstand and communicate in
+" The students should be able to gain necessary skill to read, understand and communicate in English.

-Outline Syllabus:

-Outline Syllabus: Reading: Basic Reading skills, Skimming, Scanning, Identifying main points, Understanding vocabulary, Understanding sequencing, Reading for comprehension.
+Reading: Basic Reading skills, Skimming, Scanning, Identifying main points, Understanding vocabulary, Understanding sequencing, Reading for comprehension.
 Writing: Introducing the Mechanics of writing, Introducing vocabulary in and around the University environment, Transferring graphic, statistical, pictorial Information into writing, Sequencing, Form filling, Writing notes, Preparing to write a project.
-Speaking: Introducing, Describing/ people/events/pictures, Interviewing at an elementary stage, Giving instructions/directions, Making short speeches on a previously prepared topic.
-Listening: Listening to discriminate sounds, Listening to discriminate sounds.
-Listening for specific information, Listening for the gist, Listening and responding to telephone conversion, Listening & comprehending Communicative grammar: Introducing basic structures, Word-order Tense, Negation, Question formation, Articles, Preposition, Pronouns, Quantifier, Word class, Active/passive, Conjunctions/ relativization.
-Project : Topics to be selected from student's field of interest, Submission of individual projects to be before the end of the semester.
+Speaking: Introducing, Describing/people/events/pictures, Interviewing at an elementary stage, Giving instructions/directions, Making short speeches on a previously prepared topic.
+Listening: Listening to discriminate sounds, Listening to discriminate sounds, Listening for specific information, Listening for the gist, Listening and responding to telephone conversion, Listening & comprehending Communicative grammar: Introducing basic structures, Word-order Tense, Negation, Question formation, Articles, Preposition, Pronouns, Quantifier, Word class, Active/passive, Conjunctions/relativization.
+Project: Topics to be selected from student's field of interest, Submission of individual projects to be before the end of the semester.

-At the end of the course the students will be able to read, understand and communicate in English.
+At the end of the course the students will be able to read, understand and communicate in English